github/cost-center-automation/README.md

 # GitHub cost center manager

-This utility allows for and auto-assignment of all Copilot licensed users in a given enterprise to a cost center.
+This utility allows for auto-assignment of all Copilot-licensed users in a given enterprise to a cost center.

 ## 🚀 Quick start guide

-**Want to get started immediately?
-Here's the fastest path:**

 ### Option A: GitHub Actions (Recommended)